trytomakeyouprivate/secureblue/docs/README.md

 > If you don't already have a Fedora Atomic installation, use a Fedora Atomic ISO that matches your secureblue target image to install one.
 If you want to use a secureblue Silverblue image, start with the Fedora Silverblue ISO, Kinoite for Kinoite, Sericea (Sway Atomic) for Sericea and all the Wayblue images, and CoreOS for all the securecore images.
 >
 > For more details on the available images, have a look at [IMAGES](IMAGES.md) before proceeding.
+>
+> For instructions on installing Fedora CoreOS, please see the documentation [here](https://docs.fedoraproject.org/en-US/fedora-coreos/).
+There is a sample butane configuration file [here](example.butane).

 To rebase a [Fedora Atomic](https://fedoraproject.org/atomic-desktops/) or [Fedora CoreOS](https://fedoraproject.org/coreos/) installation, download the script below.
 This script does not install secureblue into the existing system.
 It rebases (fully replaces the existing system) with secureblue.